yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 if it's in the cache and needed by the page, it can be served as is.

 ### Always fresh
-Any content which users go to directly (which is usually your HTML pages) should have a permanent URL, and therefore cannot be immutable.
+Any content which users navigate to directly through direct links or the URL bar (which is usually your HTML pages) should have a permanent URL, which does not change if the content does.
+Therefore we cannot declare such content to be immutable, as it will be impossible to modify it if we found an error in the page, a bug or a typo.

 You could argue that such content can be cacheable for relatively short times (e.g. hours).
-Unfortunately, that would make it very hard for you to change the content within that time window if you run into a bug with it, a typo, or want to initiate any other kind of unpredicted change.
+Unfortunately, that would make it very hard for you to change the content within that time window if you need to ship unpredicted changes.
 As such, the safest choice, is to make sure the content gets re-validation with the server every single time.
 You can do that by using headers such as: